CVRX Straddle Strategy

 CVRX (CVRx, Inc.), in the Healthcare sector, (Medical - Devices industry), listed on NASDAQ.

-CVRx, Inc., a commercial-stage medical device company, focuses on developing, manufacturing, and commercializing neuromodulation solutions for patients with cardiovascular diseases.
-It offers Barostim, a neuromodulation device indicated to improve symptoms for patients with heart failure (HF) with reduced ejection fraction or systolic HF.
-The company sells its products through direct sales force, as well as sales agents and independent distributors in the United States, Germany, rest of Europe, and internationally.
-CVRx, Inc. was incorporated in 2000 and is headquartered in Minneapolis, Minnesota.
+CVRx, Inc. is a commercial-stage medical technology company focused on innovating, producing, and bringing to market neuromodulation solutions designed for individuals battling cardiovascular diseases.
+Its principal offering, Barostim, is an advanced neuromodulation device specifically indicated to ameliorate symptoms for patients diagnosed with heart failure characterized by reduced ejection fraction, often referred to as systolic heart failure.
+The company employs a diverse distribution strategy, leveraging its internal sales force, alongside sales agents and independent distributors, to reach markets across the United States, Germany, the wider European continent, and other global territories.
+Incorporated in 2000, CVRx, Inc. is headquartered in Minneapolis, Minnesota.

 What is a straddle on CVRX?